pelagios/pelagios.github.io/content/_activities/collaboration.md

 ---

-Provides space for all Project Partners to share resources and collaborate.
+Provides a forum for all Project Partners to share resources and collaborate.